Every business leverages on two fundamental marketing techniques in their operation: inbound marketing and outbound marketing.

 4. Content value

 The content made in inbound marketing techniques is honed again and again so that it’s of the highest quality, meaningful to the target audience, enjoyable to read and provides sufficient educational value.
-A consumer who is wondering what kind of laptop to buy would greatly benefit from a comparison post.
+A consumer who is wondering what kind of laptop to buy would greatly benefit from a comparison content.
 Drawing readers in to a website in this way is essentially inbound marketing.

 Generating helpful or meaningful content is not the main focus of outbound marketing; Hence, the target audience sees little value in advertisements.